 Many people begin by consulting with their GP.
-Your GP can check in case there’s a physical cause.
+Your GP can check in case there’s a physical cause, like thyroid issues, Lyme disease, a vitamin deficiency, or a hormonal concern.
 Your GP can also check in case there’s a more severe mental health problem which would need a referral to a psychiatrist.
-(This article is not really intended for you if you have a severe mental condition like psychosis).
+(This article is not really intended for you if you have a severe mental health condition like psychosis).

 Your GP is most likely to diagnose you with anxiety, depression, or stress.
 Anti-depressant or anti-anxiety medication is sometimes prescribed.
 Note that this is more likely to be effective if it’s combined with therapy at the same time.

 Your GP may also suggest CBT (Cognitive-Behavioural Therapy) and add you to a waiting list.
-However, you may be keen to get started as soon as possible.
+However, waits can be long and you may be keen to get started as soon as possible.
 Also, CBT may not be a good fit for you (especially if it’s delivered through an impersonal online programme, which to my mind isn’t therapy anyway!).

 If you are prepared to pay for good and effective treatment which starts almost immediately and lasts as long as you need it, you can find a good therapist in Essex yourself.

 Doing your own search for a good therapist in Essex